Stadin-helpperit/hkihelperbot-server/README.md

 Clone the repository to your machine:
 >`git clone https://github.com/Stadin-helpperit/hkihelperbot-server.git`
 >
+>`cd hkihelperbot-server/`
+>
 Install the dependencies:
 >`pip install -r requirements.txt`
 >
-Now you need to make a .env file for your environment variables and add your Telegram Bot API Key to there.
+Now you need to make a .env file for your environment variables to the project root and add your Telegram Bot API Key to there.
 You can use the following command, just replace <YOUR API KEY> with your own API key.
 You can get your own API key from Telegram's [@BotFather](https://t.me/BotFather).
 >
 >`echo API_TOKEN = "<YOUR API KEY>" > .env`
 >